Click for Printable Version

 1) Alcor will offer CMS to all members starting January 1, 2005, subject to the terms and conditions described herein.
 Standby and Transport is defined to include all rescue activities up through the time the legally pronounced member is delivered to the Alcor operating room for cryoprotection.
 This will be officially known as CMS.

 4) New cryopreservation funding distribution payments will be implemented to support CMS.
-Distributions to the CMS fund pool, Patient Care Trust, and set asides for cryoprotection, cool down, and long-term transfer expenses will be grandfathered to all members as follows:
+Distributions to the CMS fund pool and Patient Care Trust, and amounts set aside for cryoprotection, cool down, and transfer to long-term care, will be as follows for the following levels of cryopreservation funding:

 $3,000 to the CMS fund pool